Calcium signaling: In fertilization

 Ca^{2+} influx during fertilization has been observed in many species as a trigger for development of the oocyte.
 These influxes may occur as a single increase in concentration as seen with fish and echinoderms, or may occur with the concentrations oscillating as observed in mammals.
 The triggers to these Ca^{2+} influxes may differ.
 The influx have been observed to occur via membrane Ca^{2+} conduits and Ca^{2+} stores in the sperm.
 It has also been seen that sperm binds to membrane receptors that lead to a release in Ca^{2+} from the ER.
 The sperm has also been observed to release a soluble factor that is specific to that species.
 This prevents cross species fertilization to occur.
 These soluble factors lead to activation of IP_{3} which causes a Ca^{2+} release from the ER via IP_{3} receptors.
 It has also been seen that some model systems mix these methods such as seen with mammals.
 Once the Ca^{2+} is released from the ER the egg starts the process of forming a fused pronucleus and the restart of the mitotic cell cycle.
 Ca^{2+} release is also responsible for the activation of NAD^{+} kinase which leads to membrane biosynthesis, and the exocytosis of the oocytes cortical granules which leads to the formation of the hyaline layer allowing for the slow block to polyspermy.

+Cell Proliferation

+Ca^{2+} plays a significant role in cellular proliferation in mammalian cells.
+The complete mechanism on how Ca^{2+} regulates progression of the cell cycle is not yet fully established.
+However, research supports the fact that CaM is required for cell cycle progression, especially at the G2 to M phase.
+When Ca^{2+} enters the cell through the SOCs, it binds to CaM.
+CaM activates calmodulin-dependent protein kinase II (CaMKII), which triggers Cdc25, a phosphatase that removes inhibitory phosphate groups from Cyclin-dependent Kinase 1 (Cdk1).
+This results in the activation of Cdk1, triggering the transition to the mitosis phase of the cell cycle.
+Spindle assembly and nuclear breakdown occurs due to the Cdk1-Cyclin B complex.